litestar-org/litestar/docs/usage/5-responses.md

 ```

 The Stream class receives a single required kwarg - `iterator`, which should be either a sync or an async iterator.

-## Customizing Response Objects

-You can also return an instance of any Starlette response class or a subclass of it directly from a route handler.
-You
-should do this only if you have a use case for these specific response types and otherwise

 ## Using Custom Responses